adamghill/alldjango.com/content/tips/unique-obfuscated-urls-django.md

 title: Unique, but obfuscated URLs in Django
 ---

 When building a website, sometimes you want a URL for a specific piece of data, but there isn't a clear field that should be [`slugified`]({% url 'content' 'tips/url-slugs' %}).
-This usually happens when the name or title of the data might get updated in the future which would change the URL slug.
+This usually happens when the name or title of the data might get updated in the future which would change the URL `slug`.
 But, "[cool URLs never change](https://www.w3.org/Provider/Style/URI)"!

 Let's pretend that you are building an e-commerce system.
 You want to have a detail page for each product.
-However, just using a slug based on the product name would mean the URL might change if the product's name ever got updated.
+However, just using a `slug` based on the product name would mean the URL might change if the product's name ever got updated.

 ```python
 from django.db import models